Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Sanofi Winthrop Industrie, 82 avenue Raspail, 94250 Gentilly, France

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-Serious hypersensitivity reactions, including anaphylaxis, have been observed with monoclonal antibodies.
-If signs and symptoms of a clinically significant hypersensitivity reaction or anaphylaxis occur, immediately discontinue administration and initiate appropriate medicinal products and/or supportive therapy.
+Serious hypersensitivity reactions have been reported following Beyfortus administration.
+Anaphylaxis has been observed with human immunoglobulin G1 (IgG1) monoclonal antibodies.
+If signs and symptoms of anaphylaxis or other clinically significant hypersensitivity reaction occur, immediately discontinue administration and initiate appropriate medicinal products and/or supportive therapy.

-As with any other intramuscular injections, nirsevimab should be given with caution to infants with thrombocytopenia or any coagulation disorder.
+As with any other intramuscular injections, nirsevimab should be given with caution to individuals with thrombocytopenia or any coagulation disorder.

 No interaction studies have been performed.
 Monoclonal antibodies do not typically have significant interaction potential, as they do not directly affect cytochrome P450 enzymes and are not substrates of hepatic or renal transporters.
 Indirect effects on cytochrome P450 enzymes are unlikely as the target of nirsevimab is an exogenous virus.